hax0rr/commonly-used-scripts/README.md

-# ⚙️ GScripts for common use cases ⚙️
+# ⚙️ Scripts for common use cases ⚙️

 | Use case |  File |  CLI Command to run the script |
 | -- | -- | -- |